 Several different factors come together to create our pristine beach and ocean environments, and parasailing in the Turks and Caicos offers one of the top ways to experience the transitions between white sand beaches, sheltered reefs, spur and grove barrier reef, and the deep blue Atlantic off the Caicos underwater plateau.
 The range of blue, topaz and turquoise hues is breath-taking.

 You’re welcome to take a camera with you to record the incredible view!
 We advise selecting a compact with a wrist strap, and preferably waterproof!

 Another great accessory to have are polarized sunglasses, which reduce water surface reflections and allow for a much clear view of the reefs and sea life of Grace Bay.

 Average flights are about 15 to 20 minutes, and are capable of reaching nearly 500 feet.
 The local parasail captains don’t really have a set minimum age, and depending on total weight, it’s possible for up to three people to ride per flight.
 No experience in necessary to ride and no controls are operated by the rider.

 The best rates are typically had by booking in advance directly with the parasail company.
 We advise calling.

 Although excursions can be arranged by dealing directly with the parasail captains on the beach, reservations are preferred.
 When space is available, observers are usually allowed to ride along for a nominal fee.
 Private charters are also offered.
 If you’d prefer, certain flight times can be reserved.

-Unlike in some other countries, custom parasailing powerboats are used here, with proper decks and winch systems.
-This means that rides are safer, and you don’t have to get wet – unless you want to!
+Unlike in some other tropical countries, custom parasailing powerboats are used here, with proper decks and winch systems.
+This means that rides are safer, the launch is easier, and you don’t have to get wet – unless you want to!